Salomon, King of Brittany: Peace and regalia

 This peace was to last until the end of Salomon's life.
 Charles rewarded his now faithful vassal with a gift of regalia in 868, including a golden, jewelled crown.
 It is also likely that Salomon's two-year-old son Wigo was baptised on this occasion and that Charles acted as godfather to him, thus making Salomon and Charles linked by "blood" as co-fathers.
 Though Salomon thereafter began to call himself king, he was not king in any official capacity, as an eleventh-century historian at Redon monastery wrote:

 Salomon was called king, not because it was true in fact, but because he wore a gold coronet and purple robes by a grant of the Emperor Charles, and for this reason was designated by this name.

 Salomon expended some effort in the mid-860s trying to have Pope Nicholas send the pallium to the Bishop of Dol to create an archdiocese for all the Breton bishoprics, which did not recognise the Archdiocese of Tours, their legal metropolitan.
 Salomon may have wanted an archbishop which was pliable to his wishes or who could consecrate him as king.
 Perhaps he simply wished to break the deadlock which had ensued following Nominoe's deposition of five Breton bishops a decade and a half earlier.

 In 874, a conspiracy involving Pascweten, Wrhwant, and Wigo, son of Riwallon, Count of Cornouaille, plotted to kill Salomon.
-This they did, though they quickly fell out with each other and a civil war followed until 876.
+They succeeded in this, though they quickly fell out with each other and a civil war followed until 876.

 Veneration

-Solomon III of Bretagne is honored in the Catholic Church on 25 June.
+Salomon III of Bretagne is honored in the Catholic Church on 25 June.